marioizquierdo/backbone-formwell/README.md

 attributes like city, state, etc. You could set the input name to `address[city]`, and return something like `{"address[city]": "city does not exist"}` in the validation errors object.

-But to actually set the value in the nested address model, you need something like this in the User model:
+But to actually set the value in the nested address model, you need to manually set the nested attribute value, or use the `change` event listener to do it automatically, for example:

 ```coffeescript
 User extends Backbone.Model